cupOfTeaInc/DevaanshAndWilliamUberGLobalHackathonCoding/README.md

 # HomeAI
+##Intro
+Hello Judge, this is our submission for the coding category.
+You will not be able to run it as you require a specific AC(the only compatible device to hand).
+Thank you for taking the time to read our submission.
+The majority of commits are done by willeader, this does not represent to contributions because we used the VScode liveshare extension hosted on WILLEADER's device -who was the only one that pushed during the sessions to avoid problems.

 ## Setting up Home Assistant
 Home Assistant was set up in the Core configuration for Linux [instructions here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).